Let me show you how to make these delicious gluten-free pancakes in a blender. Time to change the way pancakes are made!

 - Oats.
 To make oatmeal pancakes you need oatmeal!
 Who would guess that? 🙂 But let's talk about oats for just a minute.
 If you are new to the gluten-free way of living you might find oats to be very confusing.
 On one hand, oats are naturally gluten-free on the other hand you can buy gluten-free certified oats.
 So what is the deal?
 Oats ARE naturally gluten-free, however, they are usually processed in the same environment as wheat, which leads to cross-contamination.
 This makes most oats not suitable for a gluten-free diet.
 If you would like to learn more about what food might contain hiden gluten, read my blog post 6 MYTHS ABOUT GLUTEN DEBUNKED.

 - Egg.
 If you would like to make these pancakes vegan, you can use chia egg instead of a regular egg.
-One tbsp chia seeds mixed with 2.5 tbsp water = one chia egg.
+One tablespoon chia seeds mixed with 2.5 tablespoon water = one chia egg.

 - Milk.
 Any kind of milk will work in this recipe, almond milk, coconut milk or just your regular cow milk